aergoio/guide/source/smart-contracts/lua/guide.md

 There are three types of state variables:

+* value
+* map
+* array

 #### value

-This type can store any Lua value
+This type of state variable can store any Lua value

 You can define a state value with the syntax `var_name = state.value()`